-The arrival of Mark Evson at the New Ansedonia High School (NAH), in the quiet and fairly secluded town of New Ansedonia in Southern California, had been the event of the year.
-Mark was an Englishman, and both his parents - both belonging to the upper middle class - were renowned scientists.
-They spent their time either in their labs or flying from a Meeting to a Summer School to an International Conference in some remote - albeit not always devoid of tourist interest - part of the world.
-They were not much interested in children and even less in teenagers.
+The arrival of Mark Evson at the New Ansedonia High School (NAH), in the guiet and fairly secluded town of New Ansedonia in Southern California, had been the event of the year.
+Mark was an Englishman, and both his parents-who belonged to the upper-middle class-were renowned scientists.
+They spent their time either in their labs or flying from a meeting to a summer school to an international conference in some remote, albeit not always touristically uninteresting, part of the world.
+They weren't very interested in children, and even less in teenagers.
 That included their only son, who was born as an afterthought, more "after" than "thought."

-As a result, Mark had always lived by himself, always in an opulent and intellectual environment, but without a real family and a home that he could call his own.
+As a result, Mark had always lived by himself, always in an opulent and intellectual environment, but without a real family or a home he could call his own.
 Now, after spending several years in a few "Boys Only" English boarding schools, his parents had found it convenient to send him to live for at least one year in California, as a guest of his uncle and aunt, who were childless and equally wealthy.
-They had welcomed him with open arms, but just up to a point, that is, before discovering that this nephew of theirs had an intimidating personality, surrounded as he was by an aura of Old World culture.
-It was definitely too much for their substantially simple existence and culture, in which all problems were either considered as solved (by others) or just avoided.
+They had welcomed him with open arms, but only up to a point; that is, before discovering that this nephew of theirs had an intimidating personality, surrounded as he was by an aura of Old World culture.
+It was definitely too much for their substantially simple existence and culture, in which all problems were either considered solved (by others) or just avoided.

-His uncle and aunt had their selected group of old friends, most of them in their late fifties - early sixties, with whom they spent most of their time.
-They played golf in the afternoon, barbecued around town and made picnics on the beach or at some golfing resort in the desert on the weekends.
-Almost all evenings the group used to go out to dine together and doing other cultural activities (such as playing bridge).
-These invariably ended in some harmless, rigorously verbal sexual play, after which they all were just sober enough to drive home (provided they did not run into a police patrol car).
+His uncle and aunt had their selected group of old friends, most of them in their late fifties to early sixties, with whom they spent most of their time.
+They played golf in the afternoon, barbecued around town, and had picnics on the beach or at some golfing resort in the desert on the weekends.
+Almost every evening the group used to go out to dine together and engage in other cultural activities (such as playing bridge).
+These invariably ended in some harmless, rigorously verbal sexual play, after which they all were just sober enough to drive home (provided they didn't run into a police patrol car).
 Mercifully, his uncle and aunt thought it better not to invite Mark.
 In the first nights after his arrival, Mark had politely waited for his uncle and aunt to come back from their parties.
-He had even gone down to the garage to offer his help if needed but had quickly understood that he embarrassed them and his support was not welcome.
-Thus, when he heard their car coming back late at night, he would turn off the light in his ample room in the back of the house and pretend to be asleep.
+He had even gone down to the garage to offer his help if needed, but had quickly understood that he made them uncomfortable, and his support wasn't welcome.
+Thus, when he heard their car coming back late at night, he would turn off the light in his ample room at the back of the house and pretend to be asleep.